 The placenta and umbilical cord serve as a baby’s lifeline while in utero, providing nutrients and oxygen until birth.
 Once born, the umbilical cord and placenta serve no further biological purpose for the baby, and these tissues are typically discarded as medical waste.

-In keeping with our commitment to supporting science while striving to meet the research projects needs for all, Leo Corps started to recruit more tissue banks as the need for birth tissue continues to increase, we are indebted to the generosity of moms in united states and are pleased to embark on this new endeavor.
+In keeping with our commitment to supporting science while striving to meet the research project needs for all, Leo Corps began recruiting more tissue banks.
+As the need for birth tissue continues to increase, we are indebted to the generosity of moms across the United States and we are pleased to embark on this new endeavor.